 Junior faculty, with a background in clinical or basic science from any US institution whose research goals address Neurorehabilitation or restoration of chronic disabling neurological disorders.
 In particular, we encourage applications from postdocs/clinical fellows who are beginning their faculty appointment and individuals in the earlier portions of their Assistant Professor years.

 Do I need to submit an NIH Biosketch with my application?

-Yes, please include a current NIH biographical sketch in Stage 1 of the application process.
+Yes, please include a current NIH biographical sketch.

 Should I include my reference letters when submitting my application?

-Reference letters should be sent separately as part of the Stage 2 process and should be sent directly from your referee.
+Reference letters should be sent separately and should be sent directly from your referee.
 Institutional support commitment from your department chair or dean should be included with the application document.

 Do references count as part of the 5 page requirement?